a-chris/new.achris.me/src/index.md

 <b>Ehi, welcome to my website!
 I'm Christian, a software developer from Italy.</b>

-I'm a passionate software developer and I explore new ways to solve problems.
-I had the opportunity work on several aspect of software development: monolith and microservices, data-intensive applications, millions of background jobs, CI/CD solutions and static website generation (like this one!).
-My reliability makes me a point of reference for both teams and business as I am capable of collaborating with others but also solving problems autonomously.
+I'm a passionate software developer and I love working on side projects or side jobs (hopefully).

+I am experienced in several aspects of software development: from monolith to microservices, data-intensive applications, background jobs a scale, CI/CD solutions and static website generation (like this one!).

 Feel free to contact me for your next-big-thing project or just small collaborations.